espocrm/documentation/docs/administration/docker/installation.md

 The `docker compose down` command removes the containers and default network, but preserves EspoCRM database.

 The `docker compose down --volumes` removes the containers, default network, and the EspoCRM database.

-### Install EspoCRM with Traefik

-You can read the instructions for installing EspoCRM in conjunction with Traefik in the Docker Compose environment [here](https://docs.espocrm.com/administration/docker/traefik/).

 ### Enter the EspoCRM container